-Companies must always strive to become more efficient and reduce operating costspicking-efficiency-part-one in their distribution and warehouse operations.
+Companies must always strive to become more efficient and reduce operating costs in their distribution and warehouse operations.
 We are always focused on ensuring those functional areas that consume the most labor dollars are as efficient as possible.
 Picking is an area where a substantial portion of labor dollars are invested.

 According to various industry reports, labor costs typically constitute around 50-70% of the total operational costs in a distribution center.
 Estimates suggest that picking labor alone can represent approximately 30-50% of the total labor costs.
 This percentage can translate to around 15-35% of the total operational costs, depending on the efficiency and automation level of the picking processes.